ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/install/upgrade/yaml/emissary-2.3/emissary-2.5.md

-import Alert from '@material-ui/lab/Alert';

-# Upgrade Emissary 2.4.X to Emissary $version$ (YAML)
+---
+title: 2.3 to latest 2.x
+---

 <Alert severity="info">
-  This guide covers migrating from Emissary 2.4 to Emissary $version$.
+  This guide covers migrating from Emissary 2.3 to Emissary $version$.
 If this is not your <b>exact</b> situation, see the <a href="../../../../migration-matrix">migration matrix</a>.
 </Alert>